ReadyResearchersTemplates/demo-day-assignment/README.md

 The point of this section shouldn't be to best competitors or other researchers, merely to demonstrate that there's efficacy in your approach that explores new (or old!) opportunities.

+Here, if you've got graphs or charts: bring 'em.
+Statstics that underscore your point?
+It's probably _now_ or never.

 #### `Userbase` (alternatively, `Audience`)

 Building software for _everyone_ isn't really possible, especially at our scale.
 Ideally, who is your user or audience?